-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to Mohave Community College for its Comprehensive Annual Financial Report for the year ended June 30, 2019.
-In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized comprehensive annual financial report.
-The report must satisfy generally accepted accounting principles and applicable legal requirements.
+The Government Finance Officers Association (GFOA) of the United States and Canada awarded a Certificate of Achievement for Excellence in Financial Reporting to Mohave Community College for its Annual Comprehensive Financial Report for the year ended June 30, 2020.
+In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized Annual Comprehensive Financial Report.
+The report must satisfy Generally Accepted Accounting Principles and applicable legal requirements.

 A Certificate of Achievement is valid for a period of one year only.
-The District believes that its current Comprehensive Annual Financial Report continues to meet the Certificate of Achievements Program's requirements and will submit the 2019-20 report to the GFOA to determine its eligibility for another certificate.
+The District believes that its current Annual Comprehensive Financial Report continues to meet the Certificate of Achievements Program's requirements and will submit the 2020-21 report to the GFOA to determine its eligibility for another certificate.